danielwinterbottom/HH_reweighting/README.md

 ## Setup

-Download and install Madgraph5 and MadAnalysis5 and download the TRSM files
+Download and install Madgraph5 and download the TRSM files

 	./setup_2p6.sh